-A cup of coffee, a sandwich 0r a serving of fries: these are a couple of things that you can get at the restaurant in the Zuiderzeemuseum, an open air museum in Enkhuizen.
-The restaurant is surrounded by old and authentic small houses where volunteers are busy to maintain the trades and crafts from long ago.
-Foodcurators is asked by the Zuiderzeemuseum to create a new interpretation of the restaurant and to make sure that the menu connects with the context of the museum.
+A cup of coffee, a sandwich or a serving of fries: these are a couple of things that one can order at the restaurant in the Zuiderzeemuseum, an open-air museum in Enkhuizen.
+The restaurant is surrounded by old and authentic small houses in which volunteers busily maintain the trades and crafts from yesteryear.
+Foodcurators is invited by the Zuiderzeemuseum to create a new interpretation of the restaurant and to make sure that the menu connects with the context of the museum.
 The restaurant is a challenging venue where the story and the crafts of the Zuiderzee area can be placed in a modern day context.

-In our research we focussed on the cuisine of the Zuiderzee area.
-In the 19th and beginning of the 20th century this meant sweet and savory porridges, cabbage and potato mash and of course fish.
-These dishes still appear on the dinner table, but to make it more interesting, we improved them right into the 21st century.
-We also developed a couple of toppings that can be used to give contemporary dishes a typical Zuiderzee taste.
+In our research we focussed on the cuisine and traditional recipes of the Zuiderzee area.
+In the 19th and beginning of the 20th century this meant sweet and savory porridges, cabbage and potato mash and, of course, fish.
+These dishes still appear on the dinner table, yet to make these more interesting, we improved them right into the 21st

-A big part of our research was dedicated to the potato.
-The potato and the Zuiderzee region are inseparable.
-In 1932 the Zuiderzee was closed with a dam for two important reasons.
-The first reason was to protect the towns against flooding.
-The second reason was to create a more stabile food supply for the Netherlands.
-The inclosed parts (polders) – the Noord-Oostpolder and Flevoland – are used for agriculture, of which a big part is used to cultivate potatoes.
+A part of our research was dedicated to the potato.
+We discovered that the potato and the Zuiderzee are inseparable.
+To protect towns against flooding and to create a more stable food supply for the Netherlands, the Zuiderzee was closed in 1932 with a dam.
+The inclosed parts (polders) – the Noord-Oostpolder and Flevoland – are used for agriculture, predominantly the cultivation of potatoes.